CyrilCermak/modular_architecture_on_ios/README.md

-The generated app in the four-layered-architecture has also been tested for launch time: the same application that took 1.5 seconds to launch on the iPHone 14 Pro only took 0.15 seconds to launch with mergeable libraries enabled.
+The generated app in the four-layered-architecture has also been tested for launch time: the same application that took 1.5 seconds to launch on the iPhone 14 Pro only took 0.15 seconds to launch with mergeable libraries enabled.
 The same application with static linking took 0.12 seconds to launch.
 With that, it can be concluded that apps built with mergeable libraries take about the same time to launch than statically